uia4j/uia-fop/README.md

 </xsl:stylesheet>
 ```

-Uuse `xsl:for-each` to bind data to rows of the table.
+Use `xsl:for-each` to bind data to rows of the table.
 ```xml
 <xsl:for-each select="catalog/cd">
     <fo:table-row>